eigmax/Ziren/docs/src/design/prover-architecture/prover-architecture.md

   Converts aggregation proof to Ethereum-compatible format with:

-  - BN254 field adaptation, compressed the STARK verifying circuit using Groth16-friendly field expression.
+  - BN254 field adaptation, compressing the STARK verifying circuit using Groth16-friendly field expression.
   - Groth16 circuit wrapping.

 The final output is a ​Groth16 proof with corresponding verification key, compatible with Ethereum's Layer 1 verification infrastructure.